26.1 Benefits Improvements. The Board and UFF support legislation to provide adequate and affordable health insurance to all faculty.

 (1) Faculty who have accrued the required number of years, as determined by the Florida Legislature, of creditable service in the Florida or Teachers Retirement System (FRS or TRS) or Optional Retirement Program (ORP), except those faculty referenced in 26.6(b), are eligible to participate in the Phased Retirement Program.
-Such eligibility will expire on the faculty member’s 63rd birthday.
+Such eligibility shall expire on the faculty member’s sixty-sixth (66th) birthday.
 Faculty members who decide to participate must provide written notice to the University of such decision prior to the expiration of their eligibility, or thereafter forfeit such eligibility.
 Faculty members who choose to participate must retire with an effective date not later than 180 days, nor less than 90 days, after they submit such written notice, except that when the end of the 180 day period falls within a semester, the period may be extended to no later than the beginning of the subsequent term (semester or Summer, as appropriate).

 (3) Payment for Unused Leave.
-Participants will, upon retirement, receive payment for any unused annual leave and sick leave to which they are entitled.
+Participants shall, upon retirement, receive payment for any unused annual leave and sick leave to which they are entitled.

-- Participants will be offered re-employment, in writing, by the University under an Other Personal Services (OP S) contract for one half (1/2) of the academic year, however, the University and faculty member may agree to less than one half (1/2) of the academic year.
+b.
+Participants shall be offered re-employment, in writing, by the University under an Other Personal Services (OP S) contract for one half (1/2) of the academic year, however, the University and faculty member may agree to less than one half (1/2) of the academic year.
 The written re-employment offer shall contain the text of 26.6(a)(4)d below.

-- Compensation during the period of re-employment will be at a salary proportional to the participant’s salary prior to retirement, including an amount comparable to the pre-retirement employer contribution for health and life insurance and an allowance for any taxes associated with this amount.
-The assignment will be scheduled within one (1) semester unless the participant and the University agree otherwise, beginning with the academic year next following the date of retirement and subject to the condition outlined in 26.6(a)(4)a and 26.6(a)(4)b above.
+c.
+Compensation during the period of re-employment shall be at a salary proportional to the participant’s salary prior to retirement, including an amount comparable to the pre-retirement employer contribution for health and life insurance and an allowance for any taxes associated with this amount.
+The assignment shall be scheduled within one (1) semester unless the participant and the University agree otherwise, beginning with the academic year next following the date of retirement and subject to the condition outlined in 26.6(a)(4)a and 26.6(a)(4)b above.

-- Participants will notify the University in writing regarding acceptance or rejection of an offer of re-employment not later than thirty (30) days after the faculty member’s receipt of the written reemployment offer.
+d.
+Participants shall notify the University in writing regarding acceptance or rejection of an offer of re-employment not later than thirty (30) days after the faculty member’s receipt of the written reemployment offer.
 Failure to notify the University regarding reemployment may result in the faculty member’s forfeiting reemployment for that academic year.

 (5) Leave for Illness/Injury.